Terryiscool160/icmp-c2/README.md

 ###

-this program is designed to be a working example of using icmp to communicate between a client and a server to get past (most) firewalls and detection solutions, i decided to try this out after reading on how icmp is often overlooked by security solutions
+this program is designed to be a working example of using ICMP to communicate between a client and a server to get past (most) firewalls and detection solutions, i decided to try this out after reading on how icmp is often overlooked by security solutions

 **WARNING**: i am not responsible for how you use this tool, the responses and commands are fully unencrypted (for now) and can easily be noticed by blue teams monitoring actual packet content